almereyda/awesome-starred/README.md

 - [git-flight-rules](https://github.com/k88hudson/git-flight-rules) - Flight rules for git
 - [overall-architecture](https://github.com/fusepoolP3/overall-architecture) - This project contains the document describing the overall architecture of the fusepool p3 software as well as specification document affecting more than one component.It is also a place to raise issues that cannot (yet) b assigned to a specific component.
 - [awesome-nodejs-projects](https://github.com/sqreen/awesome-nodejs-projects) - Curated list of awesome open-source applications made with Node.js
-- [awesome-minio](https://github.com/minio/awesome-minio) - A curated list of Minio community projects.
+- [awesome-minio](https://github.com/minio/awesome-minio) - A curated list of MinIO community projects.
 - [surfer](https://github.com/nebulade/surfer) - Simple static file server with cli and webinterface
 - [bareos-webui](https://github.com/bareos/bareos-webui) - Bareos Web User Interface
 - [elementary-stable-rpms](https://github.com/decathorpe/elementary-stable-rpms) - stable Pantheon DE + elementary applications packages for fedora (unofficial)